ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       fiercely committed to improving our operations by lean manufacturing and project managing machinery investments.
 Rob also oversees our engineering department and is responsible for all machinery services and tooling calibrations.
-Rob is an F1 fanatic and is a proud father after his daughter recently signed up with Manchester United U9's Girls Football Club!
+Rob is an F1 fanatic and a proud father after his daughter recently signed up with Manchester United U9's Girls Football Club!
     image: /img/team6-1-.png
     interests:
       - formula1